moefh/pico-snes-controller/README.md

 snes_controller_init(pio0, CLOCK_PIN, DATA_PIN);
 ```

+You can use any available PIO; the example code uses `pio0`.
+The
-The latch pin is assumed to be the next in sequence after clock.
+latch pin is assumed to be the next in sequence after clock.

 After initialization, you can read the controller state at any point with: